CFAES Give Today

 1. apply and communicate the knowledge and skills gained in their undergraduate program to engineering careers in industry, academia, government, and other organizations and/or enroll in advanced degrees in engineering programs or professional schools.

-2. maintain the ethical standards learned and practiced in the engineering profession and will have a commitment to diversity and inclusion.
+2. maintain the ethical standards learned and practiced in the engineering profession and will have a commitment to opportunity for all.

 3. participate in professional organizations, pursue professional and personal development opportunities, seek advancement in their careers, and become valued members of their communities.